ReyNeill/aigit/README.md

 - `aigit status` — last checkpoint summary + diffstat vs HEAD.
 - `aigit version` — print the version (set by GoReleaser in releases).
 - `aigit id` — show your computed user id and the local/remote ref mapping.
-- `aigit checkpoint -m "msg"` — manual snapshot with custom summary.
+- `aigit checkpoint -m "msg"` — manual snapshot (custom summary).
+Not auto‑shared.
+- `aigit checkpoint push [-remote origin]` — share manual checkpoints to the remote per‑user namespace.
 - `aigit list [-n 20] [--meta]` — list recent checkpoints for this branch.
 - `aigit restore <sha>` — restore files from a checkpoint into the worktree.
-- `aigit watch` — manual start of the watcher (auto‑started on first use; default interval 5m).
+- `aigit watch` — manual start of the watcher (auto‑started on first use; default interval 5m; idle auto‑stop 30m).
 - `aigit stop` — stop the background watcher for the current repository.
-- `aigit stop` — stop the background watcher for the current repository.
-- `aigit sync push [-remote origin]` — push your local checkpoints to a remote namespace.
-- `aigit sync pull [-remote origin]` — fetch checkpoint refs from the remote.
+- `aigit sync pull [-remote origin]` — fetch checkpoint refs from the remote (manual; usually not needed).
 - `aigit remote-list [--remote origin] [--user id] [-n 20] [--meta]` — list users with checkpoints, or show a user's remote checkpoints for the current branch.
 - `aigit apply --from <user> [--remote origin] [--sha <sha>]` — apply a remote user’s checkpoint to your worktree (latest if `--sha` omitted).
 - `aigit events -id <session> [--follow]` — internal helper used by the shell integration to stream new events.